-The English cocker spaniel is a devoted companion, equally capable of hard work or happy family life.
+The English cocker spaniel dog is a devoted companion, equally capable of hard work or happy family life.
 All spaniels were originally bred from the same lines, but the English cocker spaniel stands out today for its well-proportioned appearance and friendly disposition.
 With plenty of energy but a calm demeanor, the English cocker spaniel makes a great family pet.

 HEIGHT: 16 to 17 inches (males); 15 to 16 inches (females)

 WEIGHT: 28 to 34 pounds (males); 26 to 32 pounds (females)

 COAT AND COLOR: Silky coat of medium length with feathering on ears, legs, and torso.
 The coat comes in many solid colors, including black, red, liver, and golden.
 Markings can be tan or white.
 Parti-color coats are white with black, liver, or red coloring.

 The English cocker spaniel descends from a larger group of hunting dogs bred in Britain and beyond reliable and loyal field companions.

 Spaniels, whose early origins may date back as far as the 16th century, were particularly prized for their ability to assist with hunting game birds and waterfowl.

 Any given litter could produce both cocker spaniels—smaller dogs adept at hunting woodcock birds—and springer spaniels, prized for their ability to cause birds to ‘spring’ out from their hiding places.

 Initially, the only differentiation between the two classifications was based on the size of the dog.

 In the 1890s, the spaniel family was split in two, recognizing both the cocker spaniel and springer spaniel.